 To print with the machine, typesetters operated a keyboard that made the Linotype select, arrange and replace letterforms automatically.
 This saved the operator great time and effort because older machines required the entire process to be done by hand.

 The Linotype machine sold well into the 1970s, but by then cold-type presses and photographic equipment had rendered molten metal typesetting obsolete.
 Mergenthaler transitioned into phototypesetting in the late 1950s, eventually going on to manufacture computerized typesetting systems.

-According to New York State Supreme Court records, Mergenthaler has defended 33 asbestos lawsuits since 1972.
-The database does not offer any records prior to 2011.
-A vast majority of the claims include Mergenthaler among a lengthy list of defending companies.
-Four of the documented cases resulted in out of court settlements
+According to New York State Supreme Court records, Mergenthaler has defended dozens of asbestos lawsuits since 1972.
+Most of the claims include Mergenthaler among a lengthy list of defending companies.
+As of 2019, 10 lawsuits against Mergenthaler were active.

 Typists operated Mergenthaler Linotype machines with a keyboard as the automated machine selected character molds, imprinted letters onto paper and returned the molds to their storage area.
 This process involved the pouring of molten metal.
 Because the machine contained metal parts and generated a great deal of heat, effectively insulating the Linotype was an important concern for the machine’s manufacturer.

 Asbestos threats from Linotype machines were not limited to Mergenthaler employees.
 Workers who operated or maintained the Linotypes at publishing facilities often came in contact with the enclosed asbestos materials.
-One former worker at a publishing company recalls skimming debris from the top of a molten metal recycling pool — while wearing aprons and gloves made from asbestos.
+One former worker at a publishing company recalls skimming debris from the top of a molten metal recycling pool while wearing aprons and gloves made from asbestos.